telerik/maui-docs/migrate-to-net-maui.md

 When the `.nupkg` file is available on your machine, you are ready to set up the local NuGet feed.
 For the detailed guide on setting up the local NuGet package, go to the [Local feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) official Microsoft topic.

-## Step 2: Register the .NET MAUI Controls inside the CreateMauiApp Method
+## Step 2: Register the .NET MAUI Controls

 Now, you will register the Telerik controls through the `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method that will be called inside the `CreateMauiApp` method of the `MauiProgram.cs` file of your project: